seanox/seanox-ai-nlp/seanox_ai_nlp/logics/README.md

-modern AI systems for processing large amounts of data has shown that many methods trained on general language usage, but without large language models, can be too imprecise when applied to technical domain languages such as those in industry, engineering and administration.
+modern AI systems for processing large amounts of data has shown that many methods trained on general language usage, but without large language models, can be too imprecise when applied to technical domain languages such as those in industry and government.
 This module addresses this issue: it is intended to identify categorized terms and their relationships using methods of natural language processing and to represent them in a transparent, verifiable logical structure -- independently of large language models.
 The resulting bridge between language and logic provides a foundation on which existing AI systems can continue to build.

 The module focuses on robust data structures and modular NLP pipelines.
 The linguistic analysis is based on __[stanza](